-The largest gender gap recorded by exit polling came in the 2000 election, where Gore carried women by over ten points, and Bush carried men by more than eleven.
+The largest gender gap recorded by exit polling came in the 2000 election, where Gore carried women by ten points, while Bush carried men by eleven.

 In fact, if current polling is any indication, that's exactly where we are headed.